Toward a unified theory for common affine roots of general sets of multivariate polynomials: Main results on multivariate polynomials

 given by ${\mbox{ev}}(F+I)=(F(P_1), \ldots , F(P_n))$ where $\{P_1, \ldots , P_n\}=A_1\times \cdots \times A_m$.
 Consider

 Clearly, $C_2 \subseteq C_1$, with codimension equal to $t$.
 For $1 \leq k \leq t$ consider the relative generalized Hamming weight~\cite{luoetal}

-originally introduced for finite fields, but here applied to the case of any field.
-Clearly, for general $F_1, \ldots , F_k$ as in Corollary~\ref{corsamesame} the smallest attainable number of non-common roots in $A_1 \times \cdots \times A_m$ equals $M_k(C_1,C_2)$.
-In the coming sections we shall demonstrate that if $A\subseteq A_1 \times \cdots \times A_m$ satisfies $\#A <M_{t-k+1}(C_2^\perp, C_1^\perp)$ then there exist $k$ linearly independent polynomials as in Theorem~\ref{theint} which all evaluates to $0$ on $A$, but that for some $A\subseteq A_1 \times \cdots \times A_m$ with $\#A=M_{t-k+1}(C_2^\perp, C_1^\perp)$ this does not hold.
+originally introduced for finite fields, but in the present paper applied to the case of any field.
+Here, ${\mbox{Supp}}(D)$ means the set of entries Clearly, for general $F_1, \ldots , F_k$ as in Theorem~\ref{theint} the smallest attainable number of non-common roots in $A_1 \times \cdots \times A_m$ equals $M_k(C_1,C_2)$ which as demonstrated in the coming sections equals~(\ref{eqother}).
+In the coming sections we shall also demonstrate that if $A\subseteq A_1 \times \cdots \times A_m$ satisfies $\#A <M_{t-k+1}(C_2^\perp, C_1^\perp)$ then there exist $k$ linearly independent polynomials as in Theorem~\ref{theint} which all evaluates to zero on $A$, but that for some $A\subseteq A_1 \times \cdots \times A_m$ with $\#A=M_{t-k+1}(C_2^\perp, C_1^\perp)$ this does not hold.
 Here, the dual space (or null-space) is with respect to the usual inner product.
-Finally, as we shall demonstrate in the next two sections of the paper the right hand side of~(\ref{eqsnabeleinz}) serves as an upper bound on $M_{t-k+1}(C_2^\perp, C_1^\perp)$ and we already know that $M_k(C_1,C_2)$ equals the right hand side of~(\ref{eqother}).
-We conclude that problem (I) and problem (II) are basically identical, but applied to dual spaces.
-All claims of the present remark follows by inspection of the proof of Theorem~\ref{theint} in Section~\ref{seccorollary1}. \end{remark}
+Finally, as we shall demonstrate in the next two sections of the paper the right hand side of~(\ref{eqsnabeleinz}) serves as a lower bound on $M_{t-k+1}(C_2^\perp, C_1^\perp)$.
+We conclude that problem (I) and problem (II) and our answers to them are basically identical, but applied to dual spaces.
+All claims of the present remark follow by inspection of the proof of Theorem~\ref{theint} in Section~\ref{seccorollary1}. \end{remark}

 We conclude this section by demonstrating the superiority of the footprint bound over other known bounds on roots of general single mulitvariate polynomials.
 Among these the generalized Alon-Füredi bound~\cite{bishnoi2018zeros} is the sharpest as it has as corollary the Alon-Füredi bound~\cite{alon1993covering} which in turn has as corollaries \cite{bishnoi2018zeros} Alon's combinatorial Nullstellensatz~\cite{alon1999c} as well as the Schwartz-Zippel bound~\cite{1979probabilistic,schwartz1980fast}.
-For common roots of sets of more general multivariate polynomials we are not aware of other efficient bounds than the footprint bound.
+For common roots of sets of more than one general multivariate polynomial we are not aware of other efficient bounds than the footprint bound~(Theorem~\ref{thefoot}, Corollary~\ref{corfoot} and Corollary~\ref{corsamesame}).

-By inspection the generalized Alon-Füredi bound \cite[Th.\ 1.2]{bishnoi2018zeros} can be reformulated as follows.
+By inspection the generalized Alon-Füredi bound \cite[Thm.\ 1.2]{bishnoi2018zeros} can be reformulated as follows.

 \begin{theorem} Consider finite sets $A_1, \ldots , A_m \subseteq {\mathbb{F}}$ and a polynomial $F\in {\mathbb{F}}[X_1, \ldots , X_m]$ with $d_i:=\deg_{X_i}F < \# A_i$, $i=1, \ldots , m$.
 Let $d$ be the total degree of $F$.
 The number of non-roots of $F$ in $A_1 \times \cdots \times A_m$ is at least